bilgeswe/SWE599/README.md

 - Write a Python script to convert SUMO Net to OpenDRIVE format
 - Develop basic AV algorithms to test on the OpenDRIVE map
 - Focus on map-based simulation structure and testing
-- Account for missing elevation data in OSM

 ## 📅 Timeline & Phases